rollerworks/search-docs/reference/input/string_query.rst

     The correct usage is ``"""foo"`` which is transformed to ``"foo``

-Using a value like described above is whats called a "single value".
+Using a value like described above is whats called a "simple value".
-If there are more we call them of a list of single values.
+If there are more we call them of a list of simple values.

-But as single values alone are not really useful, you can also use excluded single values, (excluded) ranges, comparisons and pattern matchers.
+But as simple values alone are not really useful, you can also use excluded simple values, (excluded) ranges, comparisons, and pattern matchers.

-To mark a value as being excluded prefix it with an ``!``, this works for almost all value types except comparisons and pattern matcher which have there own syntax.
+To mark a value as being excluded prefix it with an exclamation (``!``), this works for almost all value types except comparisons and pattern matcher which have there own syntax.

 .. code-block:: php

-    field: !value, !1 - 10;
+    field: !value, !1 ~ 10;

 As some values are part of an expression like a range, the value is referred to as a value-part.